 1. Best Overall: Noble Home & Chef Professional Honing Steel

-Designed for safety, this honing rod is magnetized to prevent tiny metal particles from your blade from entering your system or mixing with your food.
+Designed for safety, this tried-and-tested honing rod is magnetized to prevent tiny metal particles from your blade from entering your system or mixing with your food.
 It is made from hardened carbon steel and has no plastic parts, which adds to its long-lasting performance and makes it one of the best steel honing rods.
 The rod has a comfortable weight, and it is designed ergonomically for optimal control and safety.

 - Easy to clean and dishwasher-safe